 More than 3 million people visit Napa Valley annually.

-Less than 5% of the total wine production in the United states comes Napa Valley.
+Less than 5% of the total wine production in the United states comes from Napa Valley.

 Nearly 80% of Napa Valley wineries produce less than 5,000 cases a year.